YoYo's Puzzle Park

 Except one game, that is…one of audacious, seminal design that somehow missed a North American release.
 A game that proved to not only be a phenomenal single-screen platformer, but just a terrific platformer, period.
 A game which brims with more personality that even the Crash Bandicoots and Spyros of its era.
 A game that came from, of all things, a developer more associated with the space shooter than the bop n’ jump.

 That company is Irem.
 And the game is YoYo’s Puzzle Park, or Gussun’s Paradise as it was known in Japan.
-It served as the quirky if contradictory finale to Gussun Oyoyo, a very puzzle-centric series of games in which the player must lead the lemming-like Gussun (or his twin bro Oyoyo) to an exit by guiding falling blocks.
+It served as the quirky, if contradictory, finale to Gussun Oyoyo, a very puzzle-centric series of games in which the player must lead the lemming-like Gussun (or his twin bro Oyoyo) to an exit by guiding falling blocks.
 Fun but extremely challenging, the various titles offered a wacky alternate take on Tetris that only a Japanese developer would dare devise.

 But YoYo’s Puzzle Park, despite what its title implies, sheds the brain-busting trappings of its predecessors for a more action-packed experience.
 Players now directly control the brothers in what can be a solo or cooperative experience—upon visiting Nanoda Paradise, an amusement park “full of thrilling and exciting attractions,” the duo (and accompanying galpal Emily) are beset by the villainous YoYo, a squat alien-like thing backed by an armada of similar squishy creatures.
 For whatever reason, these green fiends want the park for themselves, and only the twins—armed with party poppers of all things—can foil their plans.